-We are currently unable to pay cash dividends on our common stock
+We are currently unable to pay cash dividends on our Common Stock

 Our ability to pay cash dividends on our common stock is limited by the terms of our Loan Facility (and the terms of any future indebtedness or other agreements), the Certificate of Designation authorizing the issuance of our Series A Preferred Stock, under applicable law, and our status as a holding company.
+Currently, we do not meet the financial conditions required under our Loan Facility to pay cash dividends on our common stock.